amiambagheri/Guess-my-number/README.md

 # Guess-my-number

-## A simple game with HTML CSS and JavaScript for learnin work with DOM and DOM manipulation.
+## A simple game using HTML CSS and JavaScript for learning work with DOM and DOM manipulation.

-### i use:
+ I used:

-#### Math object, document object, addEventListener methode, eventHandler, if-else statment, function expression, querySelector methode, styling manipulation with CSS property in JavaScript and etc.
+`Math` object, `document` object, `addEventListener` method, event handler, `if-else` statement, `function` expression, `querySelector` method, styling manipulation with CSS property in JavaScript, etc.

+Refactor: In the end, to ensure compliance with the DRY principle, I reviewed the code, condensed duplicate sections, and used functions to refactor repetitive code.